Hi, I’m Jennifer, or Jenn to my friends. Since you are here, you might just be one.

-Why?
+Why this blog?
 Two reasons.
 First, because as someone who makes their living in communications and PR, it is was time to walk the talk.
 And second, this blog was the right move because I always have something to say about the good and bad things that are happening around us….
 “This is actually happening”.

 So on these pages are my thoughts on the events, efforts and ideas that inspire me enough to share.
 I hope it will encourage them to happen more.
 And also found here are the experiences, responses and trends that make me cringe or turn me into a little fireball dedicated to ensuring they never happen again.

-In my working life, I am grateful to have a small but forceful little communications and PR company, Freestone Communications, in Edmonton, Alberta.
+In my working life, I am grateful to have a small but forceful communications and PR company, Freestone Communications, in Edmonton, Alberta.
 It allows me to work with some amazing people on some cool projects.